Asclepias tuberosa aka Butterfly Milkweed

 Common names

-Butterfly Milkweed, Butterfly Weed, Pleurisy Root
+Butterfly Milkweed, Butterfly Weed, Pleurisy Root, Butterfly FlowerMore information about Butterfly Milkweed

-How to care for Butterfly Milkweed
+How difficult is it to take care of Butterfly Milkweed

 Caring for Butterfly Milkweed is a breeze, as it is highly adaptable and forgiving to minor neglect.